nkoster/probo/README.md

 * Infected files run like normal.
 The orginal code will be executed by the virus code
 * Only executables in the current directory are infected
+* Infected programs do no more evil than only infecting other programs

 #### To Do